 Chateau La Mission Haut Brion History, Overview

 Chateau La Mission Haut Brion is not quite as old as Chateau Haut Brion.
 La Mission Haut Brion only dates back to the late 16th century.
-The Bordeaux wine property came into being after it was purchased by Jean de Pontac in 1533.
-Pontac was also the owner of what later became Chateau Haut Brion. de Pontac was responsible for the birth of several of the best estates and terroir’s in Bordeaux.
+The property came into being after it was purchased by Jean de Pontac in 1533.
+Pontac was also the owner of what later became Chateau Haut Brion.
+Jean de Pontac was responsible for the birth of several of the best estates and vineyards in Bordeaux.

 In 1698, a small chapel was built in the vineyards.
 This chapel was known as Notre Dame de La Mission.
 15 years later, in 1713, the official chateau was built on the property.
 The estate remained the hands of the Roman Catholic Church until it was repossessed during the French revolution and later sold at a public auction.

-Interestingly, even though La Mission Haut Brion was selling its Bordeaux wine for as much, if not more than the Second Growths, the property was not included in the 1855 Classification.
+Interestingly, even though La Mission Haut Brion was selling its wine for as much, if not more than any Second Growth Bordeaux, the property was not included in the 1855 Classification.
 In fact, Chateau Haut Brion was the only wine from Pessac Leognan included in the 1855 Classification.

 Chateau La Mission Haut Brion The Modern Age